 - More about Making No Provision for the Flesh -

 Get rid of any saved sexual material.
 Get rid of the bad cable channels or get rid of cable TV all together.
-Put the computer in a common room with a filter and maybe use accountability software if you want.
+Put the computer in a common room with 2 or 3 filters and maybe use accountability software if you want.
 This is good to protect children.
-Regarding internet filters, OpenDNS is one of the best if not the best and it is free.
+Regarding internet filters, OpenDNS and Family Safety are excellent and free.
 This will not always prevent temptation.
 Even though sin may be hindered, this will not stop one from going back into this sin.
 You are going to have to gain self-control.

-- Concerning dating and engagement, remember “make not provision for the flesh” (Rom.
+(B) How to maintain purity when dating and engaged?
+Remember “make not provision for the flesh” (Rom.
 13:14).
 Only date someone who you would marry and when you decide otherwise while dating then cease the romantic relationship.
 Double dates and meeting in public places is the best if not the only way to date, but there is something else that can make it easier.
 Draw a line to not cross.
 Where should you draw the line?

 Physical relationships between a man and woman progress.
 The progression of affection is a part of how God has designed man and woman.
 The usual physical progression of a relationship usually looks like this: an arm around shoulder, holding hands, kissing, passionate kissing, petting, taking off clothing, stimulation, and intercourse.
 Of this progression, when does one quit thinking clearly?
 Most would point to passionate kissing.
 At passionate kissing, rational thinking is often thrown away as the couple becomes “love-drunk”.
 You can prevent the progression into sin by avoiding passionate kissing.